Title

 Questions (Republic Act No. 11234)

-The Act applies to all new power generation, transmission, or distribution projects throughout the Philippines and all government departments, bureaus, agencies, government-owned and/or controlled corporations (GOCCs), local government units (LGUs), and other entities involved in the permitting process for these projects.
+It applies to all new power generation, transmission, or distribution projects nationwide, and covers departments, bureaus, offices, agencies, GOCCs, LGUs, and other entities involved in the permitting process.

 Analyze Cases Smarter, Faster